DrRyanMc/CompNucEng/README.md

 # CompNucEng
-This repository holds codes from the book Computational Nuclear Engineering and Radiological Science with Python
+This repository holds codes from the book Computational Nuclear Engineering and Radiological Science with Python.

+The solutions for selected Exercises are included.